 - You’ll need to ensure that the ground is clear from any weeds and grass.
 By now, your seedlings should be two years old and ready for transplant.

-- Wet the roots and transplant them in holes deep enough to accommodate the entire root structure.
+- Wet the roots and transplant them into holes deep enough to accommodate the entire root structure.

 - If you can, refill the hole with enhanced soil or soil specifically meant for hazelnuts.
 Ensure to tamp it firmly around the roots.